Claude Code Mechanics

 Content or documentation siteSource-check command, content-review subagent, dated official sourcesPublishing thin pages without links or verification

-Each mechanics page should answer the query quickly, explain when to use the feature, show a practical configuration or workflow, warn about common mistakes, and link to the relevant tutorial, FAQ, MCP, or troubleshooting page.
+Each mechanics page starts with the practical answer, then explains when to use the feature, how to configure it, common mistakes, and the related tutorial, FAQ, MCP, or troubleshooting page.

 Use these paths when you are not sure where to start: